 Cabooses.

 Hagerstown and Frederick Trolley 168.
 After these pictures, I made my way back to Interstate 70 to drive to Cumberland.
-I went through one heck of a downpour in which I had to slow to 40 MPH, use my emergency flashers as the windshield wipers couldn't take the water off fast enough.
+I went through one heck of a downpour in which I had to slow to 40 MPH, use my emergency flashers as the windshield wipers could not take the water off fast enough.
 Plus there was about four inches of water on the highway.
 Thank God for some good rock n' roll that took me the rest of the way to Cumberland where I gassed up.
 I took US 220 south through Keyser to US 50 west to Red House.
 There I turned south on US 218 down through Elkins passing through some clouds on the way there.
 I arrived to sunny skies in Elkins and decided to see what was on Railroad Avenue in town.

 The Elkins Train Station and future site of the West Virginia Railroad Museum.
 From here I drove to the Elkins Motor Inn to get my room for the next two nights.